Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/smart-retries/README.md

 **User Consent-based Retries:** These retries are applicable for payment flows that need an additional level of user authentication (example: Apple Pay, Google Pay, 3DS cards, bank transfers).Such payment flows need an additional authentication from the user.
 Hence smart retries are not possible for such scenarios.

-**Note:** Currently, Hyperswitch supports Smart retries as an out-of-the-box capability.
-In order to enable user consent based retry for payment failures, you can create a fresh payment and re-trigger the Hyperswitch checkout.
+**Note:** Currently, Superstream supports Smart retries as an out-of-the-box capability.
+In order to enable user consent based retry for payment failures, you can create a fresh payment and re-trigger the Superstream checkout.

 ## Supported Payment processors

-Hyperswitch supports the following primary processors for automatic retries.
+Superstream supports the following primary processors for automatic retries.

 * Stripe
 * Bluesnap